jastev/azure-intro/network/ips.md

 ## Dynamic vs. Static IPs

-By default, both private and public IP addresses (DIPs and VIPs) are allocated dynamically and can change periodically (they are allocated when a resource is started, and released when a resource is stopped or deleted).
+By default, both private and public IP addresses are allocated dynamically and can change periodically (they are allocated when a resource is started, and released when a resource is stopped or deleted).
 To specify that an address is static, use the -a switch.
 For private IP addresses, the